awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 For more information on these stats, refer to [AWS Docs](https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-reference.html)

 The SDK disables generating these stats by default.
-In order to be enable the SDK to calculate these stats, the application needs to set the following field:
+In order to enable the SDK to calculate these stats, the application needs to set the following field:
 `configuration.kvsRtcConfiguration.enableIceStats = TRUE`.

 ### Controlling RTP rolling buffer capacity